Posts

 Image

-Krishna says, "Among the Adityas, I am Vishnu; I am radiating Sun and Moon (10.21).
-Among the Vedas, I am Sama Veda; I am Vasuva (Indra); among the senses, I am Mind (manas) ; in creatures, I am Chetana (consciousness) (10.22).
-Of the Rudras I am Shankara; I am Kubera (10.23).
-I am Brihaspati; among expanses of water, I am the ocean (10.24).
-Krishna earlier said that HE is the atma (soul) in the heart of all beings (10.20) and gave a hierarchy that the atma is superior to Buddhi (intellect); Buddhi is superior to the mind; the mind is superior to the senses (3.42).
-But here he says HE is the mind among senses and this needs understanding.
-It is said that 'the whole is greater than the sum of the parts'.
-As a whole two ears can bring a sense of direction of sound; two eyes together can produce depth perception.
-One way of looking at the mind is as a simple sum of its senses like ears, eyes etc. Another way is to look at it 'as a whole of senses' whe
+K rishna says, “Among the Adityas , I am Vishnu; I am the radiating Sun (10.21).
+Among the Vedas , I am Sama Veda ; I am Vasuva (Indra); among the senses, I am Mind ( mann ); in creatures, I am Chetana (consciousness) (10.22).
+Of the Rudras, I am Shankara ; I am Kubera (10.23).
+I am Brihaspati ; among expanses of water, I am the ocean” (10.24).
+Krishna said that He is the atma (soul) in the heart of all beings (10.20).
+Earlier, He gave a hierarchy that the atma is superior to buddhi (intellect); buddhi is superior to the mind; the mind is superior to the senses (3.42).
+But here He says He is the mind among senses and this needs understanding.
+It is said that ‘the whole is greater than the sum of the parts’.
+Together, the two ears provide a sense of the direction of sound ; two eyes together produce depth perception.
+One way of looking at the mind is as a simple sum of its senses like ears, eyes etc. Another way is to view it as a ‘whole of the senses’, where t...

 161. Beginning, Middle and End.